 In order to make a judicious choice, it is important to first understand how both technologies work.
-This allows to understand more easily in which applications each technique is better suited and what are their operation limits.
+This allows understanding more easily in which applications each technique is better suited and what their operation limits are.

 Dot peen marking is a technique that uses a pin made out of a rigid material such as carbide in order to indent locally the part to be marked.
 This leaves small holes on the surface of the material that change its visual aspect and its roughness.
 The indentation is assured by an electromechanical system that can translate in X and Y in order to mark the desired pattern on the material.

 In comparison, the phenomenon behind laser marking systems is more complex and can be explained by the fact that powerful lasers can heat certain materials.
 Those materials then endure chemical or mechanical modifications that change their visual aspect and create the marking.
 In order to sweep the laser on the whole material according to the desired pattern, the beam is reflected on two mirrors whose orientations are controlled by a computer.

 Due to the technology upon which dot peening is based, it is often used for the marking of rigid materials such as metals or hard plastics.
 Thus, this technique is frequently found in the automotive and aeronautics industries.

 However, laser marking systems can be optimized for several materials.
 Laser experts can control several parameters such as the wavelength and the power of the laser beam for several applications and materials.
 This important parametrization makes laser markers effective for various materials such as metals, ceramics, wood, plastics…

 Types of markings

 The use of dot peen systems is especially adequate for the writing of alphanumeric serial numbers or 2D barcodes such as data matrix codes.
 However, this technique is not widely used for the writing of 1D barcodes.
 This is explained by the fact that 1D barcode readers need a higher level of writing contrast than 2D barcodes.
 Such a level of contrast cannot be achieved by dot peen marking.